1. What are SUN Bucks?

 List the amount that you normally receive.
 For example, if you normally make $1,000 each month, but you missed some work last month and only made $900, put down that you made $1,000 per month.
 If you normally get overtime, include it, but do not include it if you only work overtime sometimes.
 If you have lost a job or had your hours or wages reduced, use your current income.21.
 What if some household members have no income to report?

-Household members may not receive some types of income we ask you to report on the application, or they may not receive income at all.
+Household members may not receive some types of income we ask you to report on the application, or may not receive income at all.
 Whenever this happens, please write a “0” in the field.
 However, if any income fields are left empty or blank, those will also be counted as zeroes.
-Please be careful when leaving income fields blank, as we will assume you meant to do so.
-Applications with reported income for the entire household of less than the State minimum wage on a part-time basis may be contacted for additional information.22.
+Please be careful when leaving income fields blank, as we will assume you meant to do so.22.
 What if there isn’t enough space on the application for my family?

-List any additional household members and required information on a separate piece of paper, and attach it to your application if submitting by paper application.
-For applying online contact the SUN Bucks Customer Service toll-free at 1-888-975-SEBT(7328) or the "Contact Us" button at https://sunbucks.dhs.hawaii.gov if you have any questions about the online application process.23.
+List any additional household members and required information on a separate piece of paper, and attach it to your application.23.
 Can I apply online?

 This explains what to do if you believe you have been treated unfairly.
 In accordance with federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, this institution is prohibited from discriminating on the basis of race, color, national origin, sex (including gender identity and sexual orientation), disability, age, or reprisal or retaliation for prior civil rights activity.
 Program information may be made available in languages other than English.
 Persons with disabilities who require alternative means of communication to obtain program information (e.g., Braille, large print, audiotape, American Sign Language), should contact the responsible state or local agency that administers the program or USDA’s TARGET Center at 202-720-2600 (voice and TTY) or contact USDA through the Federal Relay Service at 800-877-8339.
 To file a program discrimination complaint, a Complainant should complete a Form AD-3027, USDA Program Discrimination Complaint Form which can be obtained online at: https://www.usda.gov/sites/default/files/documents/ad-3027.pdf, from any USDA office, by calling 866-632-9992, or by writing a letter addressed to USDA.
 The letter must contain the complainant’s name, address, telephone number, and a written description of the alleged discriminatory action in sufficient detail to inform the Assistant Secretary for Civil Rights (ASCR) about the nature and date of an alleged civil rights violation.
 The completed AD-3027 form or letter must be submitted to USDA by: